Last Updated: March 27, 2023 by Flora Gibbins

 It’s important to note that even though Glowlight Tetras are peaceful, they still need plenty of space to swim and hide.
 Overcrowding can lead to stress and disease, so be sure to provide enough room for all of your fish to swim comfortably.

-Green Neon Tetra Care
+Glowlight Tetra Care

 If you’re thinking about adding Glowlight Tetras to your aquarium, it’s important to create a suitable environment for them to thrive in.
 Here are some key factors to consider when setting up your tank: